ShiyuFan0820/CSLearningNote/DailyPractice/20240111_csv_and_pandas_library.md

 _**Issues Recorded:**_

 _1. The hardest part is how to get the coridnations of all provinces on the turtle screen._

+_Using the build-in function `onscreenclick` in turtle to print the cordinations and collect the data as a CSV file.